franklobsty25/franklobsty25/README.md

 *WORKING EXPERIENCES*

+:man_office_worker: I am currently working with Benchfive as a Backend Engineer

-:man_office_worker: I worked with Cyclux consult as a Full-stack Engineer
+:man_office_worker: I worked with Cyclux Consult as a Full-stack Engineer

 :man_office_worker: I worked with Bento Africa as a Backend Engineer